Highlights from past series of artwork and research writing.

 I think strange things, which I dare not confess to my own soul.”

 For this series I have pieced together and personalized several archetypal images, using my research in Jungian psychoanalysis of folklore and fairy tales to create allegories of fear, exploration, and transformation within a world of chaos.
-The scope of the work, as with many classic fairy tale and mythological narratives, honors those curious and brave enough to dive into the belly of the beast.
+The scope of the work, as with many classic fairy tale and mythological narratives, honours those curious and brave enough to dive into the belly of the beast.
 It is only through adversity and unsettlement that we can expect to grow and transform.
-Our readiness to become aware of the dangers in our path, and our willingness to acknowledge elements of our inner selves that cause skewed perceptions of these dangers are the keys to self-discovery, allowing us the opportunity and ability to hone and find beauty in fear, chaos, and the unknown.
+Our readiness to become aware of the dangers in our path, and our willingness to acknowledge the darker elements within ourselves are the keys to self-discovery and allow us the opportunity to find beauty in fear, chaos, and the unknown.

 THE BEAST IN ME